SkepticMystic/breadcrumbs/README-beta.md

 Breadcrumbs will add edges from `2022-01-01` to `2022-01-02`, and from `2022-01-02` to `2022-01-03` using the field you specify.

+> [!TIP]
-> [!NOTE] Refer to the Luxon documentation for the full list of date formats: https://moment.github.io/luxon/#/parsing?id=table-of-tokens.
+> Refer to the Luxon documentation for the full list of date formats: https://moment.github.io/luxon/#/parsing?id=table-of-tokens.

 #### Folder Notes

 _Folder Notes_ allow you to leverage your existing folder structure.
 You can turn a note into a folder note by adding the following to your frontmatter:

 ```yaml
 BC-folder-note-field: <field>
 ```

 Where `<field>` is one of your Breadcrumbs fields.
 Breadcrumbs will add edges from the current note to all _other_ notes in the same folder, using the field you specify.

 ##### `BC-folder-note-recurse`